Wheel Strategy vs. Covered Call ETFs (QYLD, XYLD, JEPI): DIY or Outsource?

 | Min. capital needed | $100 | $100 | $100 | $5,000+ |

-This is the single most important concept for evaluating covered call ETFs, and the one most new investors miss.
-When an ETF like QYLD advertises an 11% yield, that number is calculated on the current share price, not on what you originally paid.
-If the share price is declining, you are getting paid a high percentage of a shrinking number.
+This is the thing most people miss.
+When QYLD advertises an 11% yield, that's calculated on the current share price, not what you paid.
+If the share price keeps dropping, you're getting a high percentage of a shrinking number.
+It's like bragging about a 50% raise after taking a 60% pay cut.

 QYLD launched in December 2013 at approximately $25 per share.
 As of early 2026, it trades around $16.
 That is a 36% decline in NAV.
 Yes, you collected distributions along the way, but a significant portion of those distributions was effectively a return of your own capital, not true income.